 Team 2 (J.S.
 Hoffmann): to understand how replication stress generates genomic instability

-Collectively, these unprecedented findings prompt us to consider the specialized DNA polymerases as major enzymes for regulating the entire DNA replication program and consequently as critical actors for maintaining genome stability through cell cycle.
-We speculate also that these polymerases might contribute to the therapeutic response of tumors treated with the multiple anticancer agents that impede the progression of the replication forks.
+- Evaluate how these processes contribute to the therapeutic response of tumors treated with the multiple anticancer agents that impede the progression of the replication forks.

 Jean-Sébastien Hoffmann's team is supported by La Ligue Contre le Cancer, INCa, ANR, Fondation Toulouse Cancer Santé and Région Occitanie; furthermore, the team is part of Labex TOUCAN